Nnrudrapatna35/college-football-fight-songs-project/data-analysis/data-analysis.md

     ## # A tibble: 1 x 1
     ##   p_value
     ##     <dbl>
-    ## 1   0.958
+    ## 1       1

-Based on the above output, since the p value, 0.958, is greater than our alpha level of 0.05, we fail to reject the null hypothesis.
-In other words, there is no convincing evidence of a difference in median ranks of college football teams based on whether their fight songs mention their opponents.
-Our original hypothesis was incorrect.
+Based on the above output, since the p value, 0.958, is greater than our alpha level of 0.05, we fail to reject the null hypothesis in favor of the alternative hypothesis.
+In other words, the data do not provide convincing evidence of a difference in the median rankings of college football teams based on whether their fight songs mention opponents.
+Thus, our original hypothesis was incorrect.

 Moreover, we hypothesize that a statistically significant relationship exists between `nonsense` and `rank` because there have been a plethora